 - Revision practices are integrated into writing instruction; students have the opportunity to revise written work before receiving a final grade.

-- One-to-one meetings between instructors and students are stipulated in the syllabus.
+- Meetings between instructors and students, either one-to-one or in small groups, are stipulated in the syllabus.

 - Courses or sections are sized to allow for timely grading and feedback of all work for each student.